Tutorial | Create a Counter Widget Using Blocks

 Copy

 5. Update the JSDoc.
-Note: you must keep the function's annotation in this format.
+You must keep the function's annotation in this format.

 Copy